schollz/wobblewobble/README.md

 ![image](https://user-images.githubusercontent.com/6550035/118399616-dee2bc80-b612-11eb-8594-5385cec7ea38.gif)

-assign each of the four crow outputs to any number of oscillators. oscillators are configured in SuperCollider making it easy to configure / design / add new oscillators, including complex ones from the [chaotic UGens](https://doc.sccode.org/Browse.html#UGens%3EGenerators%3EChaotic). current oscillators:
+assign each of the four crow outputs one of many different types of slowly oscillating modulation sources. oscillators are configured in SuperCollider making it easy to configure / design / add new oscillators, including complex ones from the [chaotic UGens](https://doc.sccode.org/Browse.html#UGens%3EGenerators%3EChaotic). current oscillators:

 - sine
 - triangle